DerGrosseDaniel/AfterEffect-Snippets/README.md

 - 3D Camera Tracker -> DepthMap -> Blur in Abhänigkeit der Map -> künstlicher Fokus setzen
 - rumspielen mit valueAtTime()
 - Settings Script (Script witch lists all Expression Control Effects from Settings Comp and makes applying easy)
+- move 3D-layer and scale it automatically so it appears as the same size for the camera (load camera position, load object position, set new scale, movewitch vector between points proportionally)

  There will be no list with file discriptions.
 You have to read the file names to get the purpose and then open it to get more infos in the comments.